 Discover how babies and children perceive & learn

-Lewkowicz, D. J. & Flom, R. (in press).
+Lewkowicz, D. J. & Flom, R. (2013).
 The audio-visual temporal binding window narrows in early childhood.
 Child Development.
+PDF

 Lewkowicz, D. J. & Hansen-Tift, A. M. (2012).
 Infants deploy selective attention to the mouth of a talking face when learning speech.
 Proceedings of the National Academy of Sciences, 109(5), 1431-1436.
 PDF